emezeske/lein-cljsbuild/doc/CROSSOVERS.md

 of "crossovers".
 A crossover specifies a Clojure namespace, the content of which should be copied into your ClojureScript project.
-This can be any namespace that is available via the Java CLASSPATH, which includes your project's main :source-path by default.
+This can be any namespace that is available via the Java CLASSPATH, which includes your project's main :source-paths by default.

 When a crossover namespace is provided by your current project (either via the main `:source-dir` or one of the `:extra-classpath-dirs` in your project.clj file),